• Mental Health

 Anti-Anxiety Medications

-There are two primary classes of drugs prescribed to treat anxiety related symptoms.
+There are two primary classes of medications for anxiety.
 Either may be effective in helping to reduce orgasm anxiety.
 However, both classes of drugs may also increase sexual dysfunction and worsen orgasm anxiety.
 Talk carefully with your doctor about these drugs if you are already taking them or would like to consider being on them for treatment.

 Benzodiazapines